 Treating Teen Schizophrenia at Destinations for Teens

 It’s very important for anyone who displays the symptoms of schizophrenia to get into treatment as soon as possible.
 For teens, early treatment usually translates to the teen being able to learn how to manage their illness quicker.
 However, at its worst, schizophrenia can drive a teen into the hospital.
 The proper teen schizophrenia treatment model usually includes medication to control the disorder.
 The individual will also need to undergo therapy to help them learn how to cope with their episodes.
 At our Destinations for Teens facility in Woodland Hills, CA, we prefer to use evidence-based treatment options.
 Our specific treatment modalities include cognitive-behavioral therapy and dialectical behavior therapy.

 More About Destinations for Teens

 Our concern for teens evolves from our desire to make sure young people have a fair chance at success and happiness.
 To this end, we offer a full range of addiction and mental health treatment options.
 We use these options to build custom treatment plans that will be effective for each client.
 Aside from the aforementioned treatment evidence-based treatment options, we also offer:

 - Inpatient and outpatient addiction treatment

 - Dual diagnosis for co-existing conditions (focus on mental health issue)

-- Holistic treatment options like art, yoga and equine
+- Holistic treatment options like art, music, and yoga

 - Alumni aftercare program